nya3jp/tast/docs/writing_tests.md

 available while the test is running; consider a short binary audio file that a test plays in a loop, for example.

-### Local data files
+### Internal data files

-Small non-binary data files should be checked into a `data/` subdirectory under the test package as _local data files_.
+Small non-binary data files should be checked into a `data/` subdirectory under the test package as _internal data files_.
 Prefix their names by the test file's name (e.g. `data/my_test_some_data.txt` for a test file named `my_test.go`) to make ownership obvious.